joinpursuit/Pursuit-Core-iOS/core-data-firebase-and-solo-portfolio-project/cocoapods/README.md

 ## pod install vs pod update
 **pod install**
 This is to be used the first time you want to retrieve the pods for the project, but also every time you edit your Podfile to add, update or remove a pod.
-Use pod install to install new pods in your project.
-Even if you already have a Podfile and ran pod install before; so even if you are just adding/removing pods to a project already using CocoaPods.
+Use `pod install` to install all *new* pods in your project.
+Even if you already have a Podfile and ran `pod install` before; so even if you are just adding/removing pods to a project already using CocoaPods.

 **pod update**
-When you run pod update PODNAME, CocoaPods will try to find an updated version of the pod PODNAME, without taking into account the version listed in Podfile.lock.
+When you run `pod update PODNAME`, CocoaPods will try to find an updated version of the pod `PODNAME`, without taking into account the version listed in Podfile.lock.
 It will update the pod to the latest version possible (as long as it matches the version restrictions in your Podfile).
-If you run pod update with no pod name, CocoaPods will update every pod listed in your Podfile to the latest version possible.
-Use pod update [PODNAME] only when you want to update pods to a newer version.
+If you run `pod update` with no pod name, CocoaPods will update every pod listed in your Podfile to the latest version possible.
+Use `pod update PODNAME` only when you want to update pods to a newer version.

 **pod outdated**
-When you run pod outdated, CocoaPods will list all pods which have newer versions than the ones listed in the Podfile.lock (the versions currently installed for each pod).
-This means that if you run pod update PODNAME on those pods, they will be updated — as long as the new version still matches the restrictions like pod 'MyPod', '~>x.y' set in your Podfile.
+When you run `pod outdated`, CocoaPods will list all pods which have newer versions than the ones listed in the Podfile.lock (the versions currently installed for each pod).
+This means that if you run `pod update PODNAME` on those pods, they will be updated — as long as the new version still matches the restrictions like `pod 'MyPod', '~>x.y'` set in your Podfile.

 ## Workspace
 File created by Xcode, a development application for creating iOS and Mac OS X (Cocoa) applications; saves workspace settings including and the View (Navigator, Debug, and Utilities panes) and Editor states; created by selecting File → Save As Workspace... with an open project.

 When you open an XCWORKSPACE file, it opens the associated project and restores the perspective.
 Therefore, Xcode workspace files can be used as a wrapper or container for an Xcode .XCODEPROJ project.

-## Using some Cocoapods solutions in buidling an app
+## Using some Cocoapods solutions in building an app
 Needed in our app are the following fundamentals:
 * Networking
 * Autolayout